eclipse/kapua/docs/developer-guide/en/running.md

 If your Openshift cluster is not on the localhost, set the `OPENSHIFT_HOST` environment variable.
 For example, something like

     export OPENSHIFT_HOST=192.168.64.2:8443

-If you're using Minishift, you can obtain the IP of the cluster by executing

-    minishift ip

 If for some reasons, you cannot start your cluster, try to execute the startup script with option `DOCKERIZED=FALSE`: